sudip358/Shopify-MCP-Tools/README.md

 If you want to install the package globally:

 ```
-npm install -g shopify-mcp
+npm install -g best-shopify-mcp
 ```

 Then run it:

 ```
-shopify-mcp --accessToken=<YOUR_ACCESS_TOKEN> --domain=<YOUR_SHOP>.myshopify.com
+best-shopify-mcp --accessToken=<YOUR_ACCESS_TOKEN> --domain=<YOUR_SHOP>.myshopify.com
 ```

 **⚠️ Important:** If you see errors about "SHOPIFY_ACCESS_TOKEN environment variable is required" when using command-line arguments, you might have a different package installed.
-Make sure you're using `shopify-mcp`, not `shopify-mcp-server`.
+Make sure you're using `best-shopify-mcp`, not `best-shopify-mcp-server`.

 ## Available Tools